On the First-Order Free Group Factor Alternative: -theories of free group factors

 \begin{proof} We proceed by induction on $n$.
 Suppose $n=2$.
 Since each $\cM_i$ is type II$_1$, there is an embedding $\cal R\hookrightarrow \cM_i$ for each $i=1,2$.
 By \cite[Lemma 2.1]{FGHS2016ecfactors}, these embeddings are existential.
 By Fact \ref{freedimfact} and Lemma \ref{ecfree}, there is an existential embedding $L(\bb F_2) \cong \cal R * \cal R\hookrightarrow_1 \cM_1* \cM_2$.
 The induction step follows from Fact \ref{freedimfact}, that is, using that $\cal R*L(\bb F_n)\cong L(\bb F_{n+1})$. \end{proof}

-For the next result, we recall that Connes \cite{Connes76} established that the free group factors are embeddable; since the interpolated free group factors are amplifications of embeddable factors, they are themselves embeddable (as $\cal R$ has full fundamental group).
+For the next result, we recall that Connes \cite{Connes76} established that the free group factors are embeddable (this was also shown independently by Wasserman \cite{Wasserman1976}).
+Since the interpolated free group factors are amplifications of embeddable factors, they are themselves embeddable (as $\cal R$ has full fundamental group).

 \begin{cor} For any natural number $n\geq 2$ and any $r\in \bb R\cup\{\infty\}$ with $r\geq n$, there is an existential embedding $L(\bb F_n) \hookrightarrow_1 L(\bb F_r)$. \end{cor}

 \begin{proof} If $r=n$, the result is trivial.
 Thus, we may suppose that $r>n$.
 We may then write $L(\bb F_r)=L(\bb F_{r_1})*\cdots*L(\bb F_{r_n})$ with $r_1,\ldots,r_n\in (1,\infty]$.
 Since each $L(\bb F_{r_i})$ is embeddable, the result follows from Proposition \ref{freegroupexistentia}. \end{proof}